mggg/mggg.github.io/_posts/2021-02-12-rcv-and-minority-representation.md

 We intend this as a set of tools that will help researchers, litigators, and the public assess ranked choice opportunities.
 Try the webapp [here](https://mggg.github.io/rcv-webapp).

-More work on ranked choice case studies:
+## More case studies
+We have a growing list of individual jurisdictions where we've done detailed ranked-choice modeling.

 * Chicago, IL
 * Lowell, MA
 * Oregon: statewide, Beaverton, Salem-Keizer